Chandan9898Kumar/maching_coding/src/JavaScript/DESIGN_PATTERN/DESIGN_PATTERN.md

 ## Module Pattern

+- The Module pattern encapsulates private variables and functions, exposing only the necessary parts publicly.
+This enhances code organization and prevents pollution of the global namespace.
 - The Module Pattern leverages JavaScript’s function scope and closures to achieve this encapsulation.
 - Modules should be Immediately-Invoked-Function-Expressions (IIFE) to allow for private scopes — that is, a closure that protect variables and methods
 - Private variables and methods are contained within the closure.
 They are accessible only within the closure and are not exposed to the outer environment.